SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 * **Export the report** as an **XLSX** or a **PDF file**
 * **Open related reports**

-**Access can be managed directly from the report** by selecting an object or a user, and choosing one of the available actions from the side panel.
+**Access can be managed directly from the report** by selecting an object or a user and choosing one of the available actions from the side panel.

 The following access management actions can be performed:
 * **Change Owners/Admins**